Agent integration

 memory_checkpointPer long-run state saveThe auditor reconstructing rolling state across sessions

-Most agent runs will use the first three. output is the catch-all default (it's what category resolves to when you omit the field entirely). memory_checkpoint is for agents that maintain state across sessions and want a tamper-evident trail of how that state evolved.
+Most agent runs will use the first three. output is the catch-all default (it's what category resolves to when you omit the field entirely). memory_checkpoint is for agents that maintain state across sessions and want a tamper-evident trail of how that state evolved. document exists for the non-agent case — anchoring a contract, report, or evidence file under a label that says what it is, rather than borrowing an agent-shaped one.

 Cross-anchor correlation: session_id

 Every anchor request accepts an optional session_id field in the body — a freeform string (1-128 chars, [A-Za-z0-9_.-]).
-When set, the field is stored alongside the receipt and indexed for retrieval via GET /api/v1/anchors?session_id=<X>.
+When set, the field is stored alongside the proof and indexed for retrieval via GET /api/v1/anchors?session_id=<X>.

 curl -H "Authorization: Bearer sk_..." \